chry003/chry003/README.md

 - 👋 Hi, I’m @chry003
 - 👀 I’m interested in Programming, nerd stuff and solvin problems!
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on Rust and Cross-Platform app dev!
+- 💞️ I’m looking to collaborate on Game Engine with c++ and openGL!
 - 📫 How to reach me instagram: @jsticherry , email: rahul003chry@gmail.com

 <!---